occasional-git/Loadingbot/Pranayama.md

-Here's the table with the "Benefits" column placed before the "Procedure" column:

 | **Pranayama**              | **Benefits**                                         | **Procedure**                                                                                                                                                                                                 |
 |----------------------------|------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Anulom Vilom** (Alternate Nostril Breathing) | Balances energy, calms the mind, improves concentration. | 1.
 Sit comfortably with your spine straight.<br>2.
 Close right nostril with your thumb.<br>3.
 Inhale through left nostril.<br>4.
 Close left nostril, open right, and exhale.<br>5.
 Repeat the cycle for 5-10 minutes.  |